 This calculation is reached by looking deeply into and evaluating the CO2 and methane cost of every decision and every purchase made by an individual.

 However, a quick internet search will show you that this figure can vary greatly from 2.4 tonnes to a massive 49 tonnes per person per year.
-This is because of the huge amount of variables involved which include location, wealth, and the participation of an individual and government.
+This is because of the huge amount of variables involved, including location, wealth, and the participation of an individual and government.

 Who Are The World’s Largest Emitters Of CO2